Blog4Change.org - http://www.blog4change.org

 blog

-DEAR FRIENDS -- This simple exercise, when repeated over time, will build up your subconscious voice of self-acceptance regarding your sexuality.
-Many of you will find that your sense of adventure and sexual enjoyment increases, while your difficulties fade.
-If you reach a point where improvement ceases, remember that sexual openness depends on overall emotional self-acceptance and aliveness -- see my blog "Sexuality and Self-Love".
-Gains in sexual satisfaction will begin improving again as you unsuppress and release feelings in other areas -- for example, buried anger or sadness.
+This simple exercise, when repeated over time, will build up your subconscious voice of self-acceptance regarding your sexuality and need for pleasure in general.
+If you work with it regularly, you will find that your sense of adventure and sexual enjoyment increases, while your difficulties fade.
+If you reach a point where improvement ceases, remember that sexual openness depends on overall emotional self-acceptance and aliveness (see my blog "Sexuality and Self-Love").
+Gains in sexual satisfaction will begin improving again as you unsuppress and release blocked emotional energy in other areas- for example, buried anger, fear or sadness.

 One-by-one, repeat aloud any or all of the following statements.
 Speak slowly, working with the ones you choose for a few repetitions before moving on to the next.
 Try to find the place in yourself that truly believes what you are saying, and learn to let passion and expressiveness come into your voice as you speak.
-One trick is to speak like you are talking to someone you really love (your child, your best friend, etc.) and you very much want them to believe what you are saying!
+The best way to "get into the spirit" is to speak like you are talking to someone you really love (your child, your best friend, your partner etc.) and you very much want them to believe what you are saying!
 The more sincere, expressive and passionate you are in saying these self-affirming things to yourself, the more your body and subconscious mind will believe them.

-Always use your name at the beginning of each statement.
+Always use your name, or a tender endearment ("Sweety", "Honey" etc.) at the beginning of each statement.
 This is essential for gaining your subconscious mind's attention and allowing the words to touch your heart:

 "(Your name), there's no need to feel guilty or ashamed."